What Happens to the Mortgage During My Nevada Probate?

 If you inherit property with a reverse mortgage, Garn-St Germain does not apply.
 There are other laws that protect a surviving spouse when there is a reverse mortgage.

 It is best for you and your family to plan ahead and put in place proper estate and financial plans.
-If planning was not done and a Nevada probate is needed, know that under federal laws there are protections for the inheritor regarding the mortgage.
+If planning was not done and a Nevada probate is needed, know that under federal laws there are protections for a relative who inherits the home with a mortgage.